 If you have any questions about preventing swarms, you can contact Tyree at email@example.com, or visit with him at one of our monthly meetings.

-Honeybees will swarm at some point in the life of any active and thriving hive, count on it happening.
-It is an inherent part of their nature, to multiply and preserve the colony and this act of survival comes in the form of swarming.
+Honeybees will attempt to swarm at some point in the lifecycle from any active and thriving apiary, count on this process of survival happening.
+It is an inherent part of the honeybee’s nature, to multiply and preserve the colony and this act of survival comes in the form of swarming.
 There are several reasons why they leave a healthy hive, but in the end, it is time for the queen to relocate.
-In a human analogy, we call it “leaving the nest,” and in bee terminology this equates to the same thing.
-It is time to “leave this hive” and move on with our life, to get out on our own and find another place to live.
-However, there is one difference between bees and humans, we do not take our parents with us when we decide to leave the security of our original our home.
+In our human terms we call it “leaving the nest” and in bee terminology this equates to the same thing.
+The honeybee will determine when it is time to “leave their hive” and move on to a new location.
+However, there are ways to prevent swarming if the beekeeper is diligent in their hive inspections.

 The following notes were taken on April 4, 2017, during the monthly Haywood County Beekeepers Chapter Meeting.
 Tyree Kaiser, with forty-

-Thus, it became evident to this beekeeper that others could learn from Mr. Kaiser's demonstration, as he discussed the art of maintaining a healthy and vibrant beehive.
-His primary focus involved "splitting" an over-
+It became evident to this beekeeper that others could learn from Mr. Kaiser's demonstration, as he discussed the art of maintaining a healthy and vibrant beehive.
+His primary focus involved "splitting" over-

 Bee Safe, Bee Productive, and Bee Thankful!